Grellheist/ergodone-mapping/README.md

-# ergodone-mapping
+# Ergodone Mapping

-This is the mapping I currently use for my ergodone keyboard from aliexpress
+This is the mapping I currently use for my Ergodone keyboard from aliexpress